-Command Purpose show mvr Displays MVR status and values for the switch-whether M multicast VLAN, the maximum (256) and current (0 throug the query response time, and the MVR mode. show mvr interface [interface-id] [members [vlan vlan-id]] Displays all MVR interfaces and their MVR configurations When a specific interface is entered, displays this informati Type-Receiver or Source Status-One of these: Active means the port is part of a VLAN.
-Up/Down means that the port is forwarding or no Inactive means that the port is not part of any VL Immediate Leave-Enabled or Disabled If the members keyword is entered, displays all multicast g VLAN identification is entered, all multicast group member range is 1 to 1001 and 1006 to 4094. show mvr members [ip-address] Displays all receiver and source ports that are members of an IP multicast group IP address.
+Command Purpose show mvr Displays MVR status and values for the switch-whether MVR is enabled or disabled, the multicast VLAN, the maximum (256) and current (0 through 256) number of multicast groups, the query response time, and the MVR mode.

+Command Purpose show mvr interface [interface-id] [members [vlan vlan-id]] Displays all MVR interfaces and their MVR configurations.
+When a specific interface is entered, displays this information: • Type-Receiver or Source • Status-One of these: • Active means the port is part of a VLAN.
+Up/Down means that the port is forwarding or nonforwarding. • Inactive means that the port is not part of any VLAN. • Immediate Leave-Enabled or Disabled If the members keyword is entered, displays all multicast group members on this port or, if a VLAN identification is entered, all multicast group members on the VLAN.
+The VLAN ID range is 1 to 1001 and 1006 to 4094. show mvr members [ip-address] Displays all receiver and source ports that are members of any IP multicast group or the specified IP multicast group IP address.